-The point of no return for bankruptcy depends on why you are filing.
-Is just to pay back your debt over time or are you filing to save your home from foreclosure?
+The point of no return for a chapter 13 bankruptcy depends on why you are filing it.
+Is it just to pay back your debt over time or are you doing it to save your home from foreclosure?
 It can make a difference.
+I always tell people not to put off filing if it is your best option, as you are putting off a freash start.
+But if your home is in foreclosure, you really can't afford to procrastinate.

 If you are just trying to pay your debts over time for an affordable amount, then there is no real deadline other than to avoid an impending wage execution, bank levy or entry of judgment in a law suit.